2022 Connecticut Real Estate Continuing Education Requirements

 The state allows licensees to renew their licenses by passing a 40-question Connecticut continuing education examination administered by PSI Exams.
 It is an online test that costs $65.

-Important license renewal dates to note:
+Important license renewal periods to note

 April 1, 2020 – March 31, 2022: License renewal period for Connecticut broker licensees